pyladies/info/README.md

 to this repo, (instead of emailing us privately) you'll not only be helping yourself, but also will be helping future community members who has similar question about PyLadies.

+# Code of Conduct

+PyLadies [Code of Conduct](https://www.pyladies.com/CodeOfConduct/) applies to this space.

 # Some FAQ about PyLadies

-**I'm running a local workshop and would like funding and sponsorship from PyLadies.**
+**I'm running a local workshop, can PyLadies sponsor and provide funding?**

 We don't have any funding available.
 If there is a local PyLadies chapter in your area, please work withe the organizers to host your workshop.
 The chapter may be eligible to